ImagingDataCommons/IDC-Docs/portal/viewer-release-notes.md

 Main highlights of this release include:

-* Fix fail to load SEG related to geometry assumptions.
+* Fix fail to load SEG related to geometry assumptions;
-* Fix fail to load SEG related to tolerance.
+* Fix fail to load SEG related to tolerance;
 * Add initial support for SR planar annotations.

 ## 0.4.5 - January 2022 - Slim